 There are a few travel and outdoor gear brands out there that skew heavily to women because they make yoga wear, but that doesn’t mean they don’t have plenty to offer both sexes.
 That’s especially true for Prana (or as they like to spell it, prAna).

-In the past I’ve only worn a couple of their items, even though my yoga and Pilates class teacher wife kept trying to get me to finagle gear from them when I ran the Practical Travel Gear site.
-They were a sponsor at the recent TBEX bloggers event though where I’m conference director, so I’ve been trying out more of their items in recent weeks.
-These clothing items have already moved up to the top of my favorites list, especially these Stretch Zion Straight pants I’m modeling in the Finger Lakes region of New York.
+Until a few years ago, I had only worn a couple of their items, even though my yoga and Pilates class teacher wife kept trying to get me to finagle gear from them when I ran the Practical Travel Gear site.
+I eventually connected with them at a travel bloggers event and then later became a formal ambassador, which gives me a fat discount.
+These clothing items have steadily moved up to the top of my favorites list.

-I’ve literally got 18 pairs of travel pants in one drawer and have given away a couple pairs over the years, so I’m certainly qualified to judge pants for traveling.
-These Stretch Zion ones are my new favorites because of the cut, the color, and the features.
+Since I spent more than six years writing travel gear and clothing reviews every week and trying different brands out in the field while on the move, I think it’s fair to say I know which ones are worth buying.
+These Stretch Zion ones are making it into my bag on every adventure trip because of the cut, the color, and the features.
 Despite being 97% nylon, they’re not “swishy” like many travel pants, with a softer feel from their Zion fabric.
 They do have a bit of stretch to them though thanks to a little Spandex, which is great when you’re hiking.
 Plus they’re DWR treated to repel stains.

-I liked the jeans and Stretch Zion pants so much that I went back for more later.
-I picked up a pair of Brion pants that have the same great fit, but are a little less travel looking.
+I liked the Stretch Zion pants so much that I went back for another pair later.
+Then I discovered the Brion pants that have the same great fit, but are a little less travel-looking.
 With no cargo pocket, but the same stretchy and water-resistant fabric, they’re nice enough for a business conference but won’t slow you down if you want to do something active.
+I ended up going back for another pair of these too, so that got me to the point where I didn’t really need to pack any other brands.
+The Brion ones are nice enough to wear with a sportcoat or dress shirt for a meeting, but are rugged enough for a week of travel before hitting the laundry.

-The organic cotton Broderick short sleeve shirt I’m wearing in that earlier photo isn’t loaded with features, but it’s soft, comfortable, and doesn’t come down too far when it’s untucked.
-The kind of shirt I’m going to wear a lot in warm places.
+As with any clothing company, specific styles come and go.
+The organic cotton Broderick short sleeve shirt I’m wearing in that earlier photo by the waterfall isn’t available anymore, but it’s one of my favorites to wear around town.
+It’s soft, comfortable, and doesn’t come down too far when it’s untucked.

-Most of us don’t have a dryer on the road though, so I generally just pack one or two cotton shirts when I know I’m going to have to look respectable at some point—if I’m reviewing a hotel, I have a meeting, or I’m speaking in front of a crowd.
-With these prAna shirts though, they’ll transition to travel shirts fine for the rest of the time, unlike a regular dress shirt.
+Same goes for a cotton long-sleeve shirt of theirs I have that’s been replaced by others.
+Most of us don’t have a dryer on the road though, so I generally just pack one or two cotton shirts when I know I’m going to have to look respectable at some point and I’ll be in a nice hotel with an iron if needed.
+At least the cotton prAna shirts will transition to travel shirts fine for the rest of the time, unlike a regular dress shirt.

 So yes, you can find plenty of nice-looking men’s items made by prAna and you get the advantage of wearing a brand that women like, if you’re trying to score on that measure.
-As for my wife, she’s now sporting a very stylish Marabelle softshell jacket and a Synergy top that will make her the envy of the “going from yoga class to Whole Foods” crowd.
+As for my wife, she’s also now going to be packing a very stylish Bryce Bluff Dress that easily transitions across multiple situations.
+Prana dresses are great for having that one nice outfit you need on a trip without being bulky to pack or too fancy for going out with friends.

 Or follow this link to go direct to their sale page on the website.